shreythecray/infiltration/README.md

 Follow along with the video tutorial: [tutorial embed]

-We just launched our first hackathon and are giving away over $1K in prizes!
+**The hackathon ends soon**, and we are giving away over $1K in prizes!
 Join us in building a cool project and winning any of the following prizes. 🏆

 - **Courier Hacks 1st Place:** Top submission for use for notifications and demonstration of proper app-to-user notifications with the Courier API will receive $1000 via Zelle or PayPal.
 - **Courier Hacks 2nd Place:** 2nd Place submission for use for notifications and demonstration of proper app-to-user notifications with the Courier API will receive the Apple AirPods Pro.